 On the other hand, many people like to use this opportunity to put slightly heavier gauge strings on, so they can keep the same tension while also offering some sonic benefits, particularly more volume output.

-Half-step down and drop-D tuning also give you access to a couple of new notes to play with that you wouldn’t have in standard tuning.
-While it doesn’t seem like much, since it’s on the low-string, this does let you have a slightly heavier sound.
+Half-step down and drop-D tuning also give you access to some new notes to play with that you wouldn’t have in standard tuning.
+While it doesn’t seem like much, since it’s on the low string, this does let you have a slightly heavier sound.

 Simply put, playing open notes that are flattened sounds different, especially on the open Es, which are now E♭.
 By extension, the chords that you used before in standard tuning will sound new too, and that’s because they’re technically a new chord when you shift the pitch down a half step.

 Many bands prefer this, not just the guitarist but the vocalist too – having the pitch tuned down a bit from standard makes it easier to sing to, mainly in the higher register.